ramboitdev/farmix-app/README.md

-farmix-app Skeleton
+Clean Architecture minimal skeleton (ASP.NET Core WebAPI + EF Core + Angular)

 How to run backend (locally):
-1. Create a solution and add projects: dotnet new sln -n farmix-app dotnet sln add src/Core/Core.csproj src/Application/Application.csproj src/Adapter/Adapter.csproj src/WebAPI/WebAPI.csproj
+1. Create a solution and add projects: dotnet new sln -n clean-skeleton dotnet sln add backend/src/Domain/Domain.csproj backend/src/Application/Application.csproj backend/src/Infrastructure/Infrastructure.csproj backend/src/WebAPI/WebAPI.csproj
-2. From src/WebAPI run migrations and start: dotnet add package Npgsql.EntityFrameworkCore.PostgreSQL dotnet ef migrations add InitialCreate -p ../Infrastructure -s . dotnet ef database update -p ../Infrastructure -s . dotnet run --project src/WebAPI
+2. From the repository root, add EF Core packages: dotnet add backend/src/Infrastructure package Npgsql.EntityFrameworkCore.PostgreSQL dotnet add backend/src/Infrastructure package Microsoft.EntityFrameworkCore.Design dotnet add backend/src/WebAPI package Npgsql.EntityFrameworkCore.PostgreSQL
+3. (Optional) If you use the CLI to manage migrations locally, install the tools: dotnet tool install --global dotnet-ef
+4. Run with docker-compose (recommended): docker-compose up --build
+   The WebAPI will be available at http://localhost:5195 and Postgres at localhost:5432

 Notes:
-- This is a simplified scaffold intended as a starting point.
-Adjust namespaces, add real solution file, and set up EF migrations and DI registrations as needed.
-- Frontend is a minimal placeholder.
-Run `npm install` and `ng serve` after creating a proper Angular project (or use Angular CLI to scaffold).
+- Program.cs is configured to apply EF Core migrations automatically at startup (db.Database.Migrate()).
+- The Migrations folder contains an InitialCreate migration and a model snapshot so the database schema can be created automatically when the container starts.